ChondroFiller: A Collagen Injection for Ankles, Hands and Knees

 Conclusion

 ChondroFiller is a non-surgical, cell-free collagen injection that may help support worn joints — including the ankle, hand and knee — and ease symptoms for some people.
 It is not a cure.
+At the London Cartilage Clinic, a specialist assessment can help determine whether it may be appropriate for your situation.
 For personal advice, always consult a qualified healthcare professional.

 References